 - You can specify the weight of a criterion using the points you assign to its levels.
 For example, a criterion with levels of 0, 2, 4 and 6 points will have twice as much impact on the final grade as one with levels 0, 1, 2 and 3 points.

-Note: For the total mark to be calculated correctly, it is vital that, for each criterion, you include a level worth zero (0) points.
+- Note: For the total mark to be calculated correctly, it is vital that for each criterion you either:

 Only rubrics that have been saved as shared templates are included in the search results.
 You can also include all the rubrics you yourself have created for the course in the search results, so that you use your marking forms without sharing them.
 Only forms that are Ready for usage can be re-used.